When we’re asking what’s the best way to grow your church membership, we’re clearly talking about numbers.

 Perhaps when thinking about growing our church congregations we need to be more intentional in reaching children and youth.
 Do you remember when Jesus said to let the children come to him?

-- 96% of unchurched people said they would come to church if we invited them
+For me, the two most astonishing stats in Thom Rainer’s book was the fact 96% of unchurched people said they would come to church if we invited them.

-The bad news is that with the current track record of personal invitation among our church members we’re not exactly heading for explosive church growth.
+The bad news is that with the current track record of personal invitation among our members, we’re not exactly heading for explosive church growth.

 The good news is there is a massive opportunity here to reach the lost for Christ, and it’s simpler than you think…

 Invite them and they will come.
-It may be that simple, and it may be that profound.
+It may be that simple and that profound.

 When is the last time your church members invited an unchurched person to church?